suncoast-devs/handbook/lessons/css-layout/reading/floats.md

+---
+title: Floats
+---

 import CodePen from '@handbook/CodePen'

-# Floats

 Floating an element changes the behavior of that element and the block level elements that follow it in normal flow.
 The element is moved to the left or right and removed from normal flow, and the surrounding content floats around the floated item.

 ## The float property has four possible values: